Vegetarian's Japan Guide

 The Most Useful Apps for Traveling in Japan

 In this day and age, smartphones are our new maps, translators, and guides.
-It is the most useful tool that helps us navigate when traveling to a foreign country like Japan.
+It is the most useful tool that helps us navigate when traveling in a foreign country like Japan.

-But for it to be useful for your Japan trip, there are a couple of apps that you need to download.
-For more information, refer to our Most Useful Apps for Traveling in Japan article!
+But for it to be useful for your Japan trip, there are a couple of apps that you will need to download.
+For more information, refer to our article on the Most Useful Apps for Traveling in Japan!

 The Most Useful Apps for Traveling in Japan